osmlab/atlas/pyatlas/README.md

     $ pip install /path/to/atlas/pyatlas/dist/pyatlas-VERSION.whl

-Again, it is recommended that you do this in a desired virtual environment.
+Again, it is recommended that you do this in the desired virtual environment.